wp-plugins/custom-content-by-country/readme.txt

 = TODO =

 * Add option to remove the ip2nations data from the database.

-* Add option to add custom CSS directly for the SPANs that are printed.
+= 2.11 =

+* ADDED: Feature to allow you to by-pass W3TC Total Cache PAGE CACHING for pages that use this shortcode.
+See FAQs.

 = 2.10 =